Danny O'Quinn Jr.

-Daniel O'Quinn Jr. (born May 7, 1985) is an American professional stock car racer from Coeburn, Virginia.
+Daniel Lee O'Quinn Jr. (born May 7, 1985) is an American professional stock car racer from Coeburn, Virginia.
 Now retired, he competed in the NASCAR Nationwide Series and was a winner of the Roush Racing: Driver X competition.

 Background

-O'Quinn began racing go-karts at the age of 7 and won four championships.
+O'Quinn began racing go-karts at the age of seven and won four championships.
 He won over 130 races, and one Tennessee state championship between 1992 and 1998.

 In 1999, O'Quinn became the Street Stock rookie of the year at Lonesome Pine Raceway.
 He moved up to a late model car in 2000 and won the track championship and the Rookie of the Year award.
 In 2001, he raced both at Lonesome Pine and the ARA series.
 He had three wins and four poles.
-He also attended the University of Virginia's College at Wise in 2003–2005 but put his collegiate pursuits on hold as his professional racing career took off.
+He also attended the University of Virginia's College at Wise in 2003–2005, but put his collegiate pursuits on hold as his professional racing career took off.

 In 2002, O'Quinn won the UARA late model touring series national championship.